cerebis/bin3C/README.md

 > spades.py --meta -1 shotgun_R1.fastq.gz -2 shotgun_R2.fastq.gz -o spades_out
 ```

+_**Optional step.
+Split references into fragments**_

+Prior to mapping Hi-C reads to assembly contigs, the contigs can be broken into smaller pieces using the tool `split_ref.py`.

+Our experiments have shown that splitting may improve both Precision and Recall (i.e. improve the reconstruction of genomes), compensating, we surmise, for assembly errors.
+It, however, should be noted that the evidence was not unamimiously favourable.
+Further, `split_ref.py` currently takes only a simplistic approach and makes no attempt to identify the points at which these suspected errors occur (or other features which contradict internal assumptions).

+If you choose to perform this step, we suggest a target fragment size no smaller than 5kb, with the default being 10kb.
+For a given target size, any sufficiently long contig will be split into smaller pieces.
+As majority of contigs will not evenly divide by the chosen target size, the remainder (or shortfall) is distributed across the fragments.
+Using this approach, fragments are uniform in size within a contig and close to the target size but between contigs can very slightly.

+The resulting split contigs will retain their original identifiers, but each will be appended with the coordinates of the split to retain uniqueness within the multi-fasta file.

+e.g. Splitting a 37kb contig `NODE_887_length_37685_cov_9.578421` with a target size of 10kb, the fragments would be as follows:

+  - `NODE_887_length_37685_cov_9.578421.0_9421`
+  - `NODE_887_length_37685_cov_9.578421.9421_18842`
+  - `NODE_887_length_37685_cov_9.578421.28263_37685`

 **2. Map the Hi-C reads to assembly contigs or scaffolds**

 We have been using recent versions of BWA MEM, which have the option `-5` (such as v0.7.15-r1142-dirty).
 Assuming your Hi-C reads are interleaved, with BWA MEM we recommend users ignore mate-pairing steps (`-SP`) and importantly require 5-prime alignments are primary (`-5`).